nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Opening help window: `help`

-Opens a window showing a link to this User Guide.
+Opens a window showing the list of commands available in the current page, as well as a link to this User Guide.

 Format:
 ```